Polygon-Advocates/zkThon-2023/challenge-3.md

 - Use your script to call the `submitUsername` function on the contract while supplying your github username (without the @).
 For a reference example on how this may be done, you could utilise [**Steph's video**](https://youtu.be/GNBHDCGFxtw).
 If you get stuck, you could always ask us questions in this [**Telegram group**](https://t.me/zkThon), and we'll attempt to assist you.

+**OR**

+- Use the deployed contract from challenge-2 to interact with.
+You can use any method call and get the txn hash of it.

 - Retrieve the transaction URL that was completed onchain with your updated github username and paste it into your new file for `solution-3.md`

 **Example:**